nbashford/Case-Study---Covid-19-Forecasting-with-Reddit-data-/README.md

 # Beyond the Tweet: Exploring Reddit as an Alternative Resource for Disease Forecasting

-- Access the Case Study by viewing or downloading the file: YorkUniversityIndependantResearchProject.docx<br>
+- Access the Case Study by viewing or downloading the file: <b>YorkUniversityIndependantResearchProject.docx</b><br>
 - All other files are artefacts to support the Case Study data, methodology, preprocessing, results and conclusions.

 ## EXECUTIVE SUMMARY